DwailanF/Device_Inventory_Dashboard/README.md

 <h3>👥 Supervisors List</h3>

-<p style="line-height: 2;">A simple reference sheet for store managers and regional managers, their names and other details kept separate for easy access in case of promotions or changes in titles.</p>
+<p style="line-height: 2;">This is a quick simple reference sheet for management, containing their names and title.
+Any other details are kept separate for personal security, as well as easy access, and in case of any title changes.</p>